Vector35/arch-sh4/README.md

 # arch-sh4

-This is the SH4 plugin that ships with Binary Ninja.
+This is an experimental SH4 architecture plugin for Binary Ninja.

 ## What's What